monkeydrummer/HackathonsDashboard/README.md

 ### Admin Features

+- **📋 Manage Projects** - Create new projects, assign to teams, and delete projects
 - **👥 Manage Teams** - Create, edit, and delete teams and their members
 - **🏆 Manage Awards** - Create and customize special awards
 - **⚙️ Hackathon Settings** - Edit hackathon details and publish/unpublish results
-- **📊 Edit Projects** - Update scores, descriptions, and assign awards to projects
+- **📊 Edit Project Details** - Update scores, descriptions, and assign awards to projects

 To change the password, create a `.env.local` file: